 The densest naturally occurring element on Earth is Osmium.
 This shiny substance has a density of 22.59 g/cm3, slightly more than that of Iridium.

 Another way to look at heaviness is in terms of atomic weight, the average mass of atoms of an element.
-The standard unit of atomic mass is one-twelfth the mass of a single carbon-12 atom.
+The standard unit of atomic mass is one-twelfth of the mass of a single carbon-12 atom.

 This is a fundamental concept in chemistry because most chemical reactions occur according to the simple numerical relationships among atoms.
-Below, we have listed 7 heaviest elements found on Earth according to their atomic masses.
+Below, we have listed seven heaviest elements found on Earth according to their atomic masses.